vboussange/vboussange.github.io/content/authors/admin/_index.md

 ---

-Hey there, I'm Victor, a postdoctoral researcher in the [Information and Network Dynamics Lab](https://indy.epfl.ch) at the [Ecole Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch).
+Hey there, I'm Victor, an applied ML researcher working in AI for science, currently at the [Information and Network Dynamics Lab](https://indy.epfl.ch) at the [Ecole Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch).
 <br>

-I am an interdisciplinary scientist specializing in **biomathematics**, **scientific computing**, and **machine learning** with applications for **environmental sciences**.
-I am especially interested in **hybrid methods** that combine the extrapolation capabilities of process-based models with the flexibility of machine learning techniques.
-My main domain of application is **ecology**, although the solutions I develop often extend beyond this field.
+I develop methods for high-dimensional, spatio-temporal forecasting and inverse problems that remain robust under low signal-to-noise ratios and distribution shift, with application in biology and environmental sciences.
+I am particularly interested in hybrid modelling, integrating domain priors with deep learning and GPU-accelerated differentiable computing.
+I ship open-source libraries implementing these methods, lead funded research projects, and mentor students in applied machine learning and scientific computing.
 <br>

 Outside of work, I am a part-time alpinist, passionate about mountain adventures and writing.
 I also enjoy sailing and surfing occasionally.
 You can check out **my alpine CV** [here]({{<ref "/pages/alpine_cv.md" >}}).